varsha2316/First_project_travel/README.md

 ### Features Left to Implement ###
 * Options to provide customer reviews about destinations.
 * New webpage for Accomodation/Hotels information
-    2a.Application form for Accomodation preferences.
+ * Application form for Accomodation preferencesa.
-    2a.Option to provide hotel review
+  * Option to provide hotel reviewa
 * New webpage for various travel modes and options including car rental details and public bus timings.

  ## Technologies Used ##